 Fort Myers Beach home prices are not only among the most expensive in Florida, but Fort Myers Beach real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Fort Myers Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fort Myers Beach are a mix of both white- and blue-collar jobs.
+Fort Myers Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fort Myers Beach is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Fort Myers Beach who work in sales jobs (20.54%), office and administrative support (14.51%) and management occupations (8.13%).
+There are especially a lot of people living in Fort Myers Beach who work in sales jobs (16.18%), office and administrative support (14.79%) and management occupations (11.39%).

 Fort Myers Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.